After Seahawks get run over by Giants, Bobby Wagner says, ‘We’ve got to play better’

 Notes

-- Carroll said Brian Schneider, the team’s longtime special teams coach who took a leave of absence in September for personal reasons, has been back with the team for a few weeks.
-Larry Izzo, who took over as special teams coordinator when Scheider left, remains in that role with Schneider now back as the assistant special teams coach.
+- Carroll said Brian Schneider, the team’s longtime special-teams coach who took a leave of absence in September for personal reasons, has been back with the team for a few weeks.
+Larry Izzo, who took over as special-teams coordinator when Schneider left, remains in that role with Schneider back as the assistant special-teams coach.

 - Running back Rashaad Penny, the team’s first-round draft pick in 2018, returned to practice, a year and a day to the date of when he suffered an ACL injury against the Rams in Los Angeles.